HH197/Unsupervised-cell-population-identification/README.md

 ## Dimension Reduction

-For the purpose of dimension reduction, we have used principal component analysis (PCA) and two different types of autoencoders.
+For dimension reduction, we have used principal component analysis (PCA) and two different types of autoencoders.

 ### PCA